 - We have had several clients who just bought a new car and then try to purchase a home, but can’t qualify now because of the new car payment

-- Trading a car for another new car with a lower monthly car payment may be alright, however, talk to loan officer first
+Trading a car for another new car with a lower monthly car payment may be alright, however, talk to the loan officer first.

 Q: Negative Impact Of Credit Inquiries & Qualifying For Florida Home Loans

 A: Do not apply for new credit during the mortgage process:

 - Numerous inquiries tell the credit bureaus you are attempting to get credit with a lot of companies

 - This can show an out of control borrower which creates a larger risk of default

 - So the more inquiries consumer have can cause the score to go down

 Q: Will A Repossession Affect Me Qualifying For FHA Florida Home Loans?

 - An auto repossession does not affect you getting an FHA Loan at Gustan Cho Associates Mortgage Group

 Q: How Does Chapter 7 And 13 Bankruptcy Affect Qualifying For Mortgage?